johanhanses/app-johanhanses.com/README.md

 #TODO

+- [ ] Change log? view each commit somewhere in app?
+- [ ] Add keywords, spice up SEO.
+- [ ] Redesign demo landing page.
+- [ ] Add more demos
+- [ ] Dashboard for adding content.
+- [ ] Editor.js adding for own content.
+- [ ] Change fonts to Cal Sans and Matter Display?
+- [ ] Make main nav a server component
+- [ ] Fix initial render of sun when system theme is dark

 - [x] Decide which icon lib to use.
 - [x] Tailwind-Prettier or eslint from antfu?
 - [x] Make next auth work in appDir.~ Hells yes!